How Trauma Can Influence Substance Abuse

 The Cycle of Pain and Addiction

-Midwest Recovery Centers often sees the link between trauma and substance use in patients with alcohol, heroin, and prescription drug addictions.
-Addressing trauma and substance use disorders together is essential.
-We help reclaim their lives and promote recovery by confronting both issues.
+Midwest Recovery Centers establish a direct connection between trauma and substance use in patients addicted to alcohol, heroin, and prescription drugs.
+Recovering from both trauma and substance use is vitally important.
+Through a comprehensive healing approach, our centers help people take back their lives and hope in life.

 “We see trauma and addiction/mental health interwoven in patients just about every day, so it’s important to remember that while they can exist independently, they tend to co-occur amongst the population we serve.
 These co-occurring sets of struggles can become quite difficult to deal with, unless you have expert medical and clinical direction on what to treat first, and the direction to go afterwards.
 We tend to treat the medical detoxification process first and foremost, in order to ensure the patient’s safety and stability.
 Once they have safely rid their body of the harmful substances, we then move onto what issues are affecting their functionality the most.
 At this stage, the therapists and group facilitators tend to notice and pick up on certain features of someone’s struggles, and are well equipped to review all of this in our weekly staff meeting, led by our Clinical and Medical Directors.
 If a psychiatric evaluation is needed, and the client is compliant with being treated at the mental health facility, rather than continue learning at the detox residential, we transfer them to our Mental Health facility.
 Whatever struggles the client is experiencing, we are well equipped to handle it all.
 Don’t hesitate to reach out to us today!”